-- CommandWords The CommandWords class defines all valid commands in the game.
-It does this by holding an array of String objects representing the command words. - Parser The parser reads lines of input from the terminal and tries to interpret them as commands.
+- CommandWord The CommandWord class defines all valid commands in the game.
+It does this by holding an array of strings with the command words. - Parser The parser reads lines of input from the terminal and tries to interpret them as commands.
 It creates objects of class Command that represent the command that was entered. - Command A Command object represents a command that was entered by the user.
-It has methods that make it easy for us to check whether this was a valid command and to get the first and second words of the command as separate strings. - Room A Room object represents a location in a game.
+It has methods that make it easy for us to check whether this was a valid command, and to get the first and second words of the command as separate strings. - Room A Room object represents a location in a game.
 Rooms can have exits that lead to other rooms. - Game The Game class is the main class of the game.
-It sets up the game and then enters a loop to read and execute commands.
+It sets the game up, and then enters a loop to read and execute commands.
 It also contains the code that implements each user command.

-Exercise 8.3 Design your own game scenario.
+Exercise 7.3 Design your own game scenario.
 Do this away from the computer.
 Do not think about implementation, classes, or even programming in general.
 Just think about inventing an interesting game.
 This could be done with a group of people.